farahelnakhal/project_euler-python_solutions/README.md

-# Project Euler — Python Solutions
+# Project Euler — Solutions

 This repository contains my solutions to [Project Euler](https://projecteuler.net/) problems, all implemented in Python.
 Each problem explores mathematical reasoning, algorithms, and efficient coding techniques.